JolleJolles/pirecorder/README.md

 1. `img` mode: This mode records a single image with the custom settings and then quits.
 Example of filename: "pilot\_180312\_PI13\_101300.jpg".
 2. `imgseq` mode: This mode is to create a controlled sequence of images based on either a set duration (setting `imgtime`) or total number of images to be recorded (setting `imgnr`) with a certain delay between images (setting `imgwait`).
 The minimum of imgnr and the calculated number of images based on `imgwait` and `imgtime` will be selected.
 For example, if one wishes to specifically record 100 images 10.0s after one another, one would use the settings:`imgwait=10` `imgnr=100` and `imgtime=9999`, or if one wishes to record images every 0.5s for 10 hours irrespective of their total number one would use: `imgwait=0.5` `imgnr=999999` `imgtime=36000`.
 Example of filename: "pilot\_180312\_PI13\_img00231_101300.jpg".
 3. `vid` mode: This mode records a loop of standardized videos based on the custom settings.
 After each reording has finished, the user is asked if a new recording should be started or the recorder should exit.
 Specific settings that can be set for this mode are `vidfps:` the framerate of the video; `vidduration`: the duration of the video; and `viddelay`: extra recording time in seconds that will be added to vidduration, for example to film acclimatisation time for observations but that will be automatically ignored in later tracking of the video.
 Example of filename: "pilot\_180312\_PI13\_S01\_101300.h264".

 ### <a name="othmod"></a>Other modules
 In addition to the main recording module, AnimRec contains a couple of other modules to aid in setting-up the rpi to have the best standardized recording parameters:

 1. `getedge()`: a dynamic function that lets the user draw a rectangle on a live stream of the rpi camera to create the region of interest to be used for recording.
-2. `getgains()`: an automatic function that tries to determine the optimal white balance for the current camera position and lighting conditions.
-This function stores a tuple of rg and bg values that can be further adjusted by the user.
+2. `setgains()`: an automatic function that tries to determine the optimal white balance for the current camera position and lighting conditions.
+This function stores a tuple of rg and bg values in a .yml file in the setup directory (that can be updated by the user if needed), which will be automatically loaded by the main *AnimRec* Recorder class.
+To run, simple enter `animrec.setgains()`.
 3. <a name="task"></a>`imgtask()`: an add-on module for the `Recorder` class that enables the scheduling of automated image recording tasks, such as to record a sequence of images from 7am > 7pm at 1 image/min every day of the week.
 4. `Converter()`: a module to convert videos to `.mp4` format with the option to resize them and print the frame number on the top left corner.
 Uses multiprocessing so multiple videos can be converted simultaniously.
 See the [template notebook](https://github.com/jolleslab/AnimRec/blob/master/notebooks/run-convert.ipynb) for a demo how to use the converter module.